codemagic-ci-cd/codemagic-docs/content/_index.md

 ## Codemagic Slack workspace

-If you have problems with setting up Codemagic CI/CD or want to talk to fellow Flutter developers, you are welcome to join our [Slack workspace](https://slack.codemagic.io 'Slack community for CI/CD and Flutter').
+If you have problems with setting up Codemagic CI/CD or want to talk to fellow mobile app developers, you are welcome to join our [Slack workspace](https://slack.codemagic.io 'Slack community for CI/CD and Flutter').

 ## Codemagic status page